Hernán Pérez (footballer, born 1989)

-Hernán Arsenio Pérez González (born 25 February 1989) is a Paraguayan professional footballer who plays for the Paraguay national team as a right winger.
+Hernán Arsenio Pérez González (born 25 February 1989) is a Paraguayan professional footballer who plays as a right winger for Paraguayan Primera División club Recoleta FC.

 Club career

 Early years

 Pérez was born in Fernando de la Mora, Asunción.
 After playing for two other youth clubs he finished his development with Tacuary, where he made his Paraguayan Primera División debut in 2007.

-Subsequently, Pérez was signed by Club Libertad in the same league, appearing rarely for them due to a serious right knee injury.
+Subsequently, Pérez was signed by Libertad in the same league, appearing rarely for them due to a serious right-knee injury.

 Villarreal

-On 30 July 2009, Villarreal CF from Spain bought Pérez, who signed a five-year contract.
+On 30 July 2009, Villarreal from Spain bought Pérez, who signed a five-year contract.
 He spent two full seasons with the reserves in the Segunda División, starting in several of the matches he featured in.

 Pérez was definitely promoted to the Valencians' first team for the 2011–12 campaign.
-He made his competitive debut on 27 September in the UEFA Champions League game against S.S.C.
-Napoli, coming on as a substitute for Jonathan de Guzmán in the dying minutes of a 2–0 group-stage away loss.
+He made his competitive debut on 27 September in the UEFA Champions League game against Napoli, coming on as a substitute for Jonathan de Guzmán in the dying minutes of a 2–0 group-stage away loss.
 Again from the bench, on 1 October, he made his first La Liga appearance: from a corner kick, in the 84th minute, he equalised it 2–2 for the hosts against Real Zaragoza.

 Pérez contributed 16 appearances and two goals in 2012–13, as the Yellow Submarine finished second and returned to the top flight one year after relegating.
-He joined Olympiacos F.C. on 31 January 2014.
-He made his Super League Greece debut five days later in the 2–0 home victory over Panionios FC, and scored his first goal on 8 February in a 5–0 away rout of Veria FC.
+He joined Olympiacos on 31 January 2014, making his Super League Greece debut five days later in the 2–0 home victory over Panionios and scoring his first goal on 8 February in a 5–0 away rout of Veria.

 On 30 January 2015, Pérez returned to Spain's second tier after being loaned to Real Valladolid until the end of the season.

 Espanyol

-On 3 July 2015, Pérez signed a four-year deal with top-division club RCD Espanyol after his contract with Villarreal expired.
-He quickly became a starter for the Sergio-led side and, on 21 November, took his season tally to four after scoring a brace to help down Málaga CF 2–0 at the Estadi Cornellà-El Prat.
+On 3 July 2015, Pérez signed a four-year deal with top-division club Espanyol after his link with Villarreal expired.
+He quickly became a starter for the Sergio-led side and, on 21 November, took his season tally to four after scoring a brace to help down Málaga 2–0 at the Estadi Cornellà-El Prat.

-On 12 January 2018, Pérez was loaned to Deportivo Alavés of the same tier for six months.
+On 12 January 2018, Pérez was loaned to Alavés of the same tier for six months.

 Qatar

-On 23 July 2019, Pérez cut ties with Espanyol and agreed to a three-year contract at Al Ahli SC of the Qatar Stars League.
-He stayed in the country in March 2022, moving to its Second Division with Al-Markhiya SC.
+On 23 July 2019, Pérez cut ties with Espanyol and agreed to a three-year contract at Al Ahli of the Qatar Stars League.
+He stayed in the country in March 2022, moving to its Second Division with Al-Markhiya.

+Later career

+Pérez returned to Paraguay in January 2023 after 13 years away, joining General Caballero following a brief spell in the Campeonato Brasileiro Série A with Coritiba.
+On 20 May, he equalised an eventual 2–1 away win over Cerro Porteño.